Crystal Palace Baltimore

 Crystal Palace Baltimore was an American professional soccer team based in Baltimore, Maryland, US.
 Founded in 2006, the club was originally named Crystal Palace USA and was affiliated with English side Crystal Palace.

 The club was a member of the old USL Second Division and the temporary USSF Division 2 Professional League.
 Following its 2010 season, the club severed ties with the London-based Crystal Palace and announced plans to take a one-year hiatus in order to execute a reorganization involving a complete rebranding and the possibility of a new soccer-specific stadium in downtown Baltimore.
-On December 3, 2010 the franchise stated it intended to relaunch for the start of the 2012 North American Soccer League campaign.
+On December 3, 2010, the franchise stated it intended to relaunch for the start of the 2012 North American Soccer League campaign.
 However no further announcements were forthcoming from the club.

 History

 Genesis of the franchise

-Crystal Palace Baltimore was established on May 5, 2006 by Crystal Palace's Chairman Simon Jordan, Vice Chairman Dominic Jordan, Chief Executive Phil Alexander, Director of Football Bob Dowie and Jim Cherneski, the new American-based club's Sporting Director.
+Crystal Palace Baltimore was established on May 5, 2006, by the English Crystal Palace's then Chairman Simon Jordan, Vice Chairman Dominic Jordan, Chief Executive Phil Alexander, Director of Football Bob Dowie and Jim Cherneski, the new American-based club's Sporting Director.
 This was the first trans-Atlantic partnership of its kind in North America.
 The Baltimore franchise originally intended to be in the USL Premier Development League (PDL).
 Instead, it joined the USL Second Division (USL-2) when it began playing a full schedule of contests in 2007.
 The team's original official title was Crystal Palace F.C.
 USA until January 27, 2010, when it was changed to the more popularly accepted name Crystal Palace Baltimore.